-March 2020 – as I’m writing this post, the world faces an unprecedented health crisis.
-The pandemic is having disastrous consequences on the economy and our social life.
-Travel has come to a halt.
-Countries are closing their borders.
-Airports are deserted.
-Touristic hotspots such as Italy and Spain are in lockdown.
-In France, the Eiffel Tower and the Louvre are closed, as are restaurants and cafés.
-Many people (myself included) have been forced to cancel planned trips for an indeterminate time… Listening to the news could easily make us quite depressed.
-That’s why I came up with an idea to publish an article with some of my best photos of rural France.
+March 2020 – as I wrote this post, the world faced an unprecedented health crisis.
+The pandemic had disastrous consequences on the economy and our social life.
+Travel had come to a halt.
+Countries were closing their borders.
+Airports were deserted.
+Touristic hotspots such as Italy and Spain were in lockdown.
+The Eiffel Tower and the Louvre were closed in France, as were restaurants and cafés.
+Many people (myself included) were forced to cancel planned trips for an indeterminate time… Listening to the news could have easily made us quite depressed.
+That’s why I came up with the idea to publish an article with some of my best photos of rural France.
 Just to cheer you up and inspire you.
-Take great care of you.

 My Photos of Rural France